authsignal/authsignal-php/README.md

 Authsignal::setApiHostname("https://au.signal.authsignal.com");
 ```

-Alternatively, an environment variable can be used to set the base URL:
+Alternatively, an environment variable can be used to set the API URL:

 ```bash
 AUTHSIGNAL_SERVER_API_ENDPOINT=https://au.signal.authsignal.com/v1